 Live-fire gunnery training continued after units deployed to Saudi Arabia.
-The corps obtained permission to fire on Saudi training range: at King Khalid Military City.
-In addition. the 2d ACR, 1 t AD and 3d AD built their own firing ranges in the desert.
-Engineers constructed a full-scale replica of the enemy defenses for 1 t ID to practice deliberate breaching of a forτified area.
-The 1 t ID practiced with its newly acquired mine plows and mine rollers in this practice breach area.
-These in theater ranges were not of the quality found at the training areas in Germany, but they afforded each crew the opportunity to fire service ammunition something many of them had not done before.
-The e range: also had enough space to allow a large impact area, permitting long range gunnery.
-During day and night, crews fired TOW (tube-launched, optically tracked, wire-guided) and Hellfire missile, 120mm tank service.
-A-BOT round:, the Multiple Launch Rocket yetem (MLR), mine clearing line charges (MICLICs), 155mm dual purpo e improved conventional munitions and 25mm Bradley fighting vehicle service ammunition.
+The corps obtained permission to fire on Saudi training ranges at King Khalid Military City.
+In addition, the 2d ACR, 1st AD and 3d AD built their own firing ranges in the desert.
+Engineers constructed a full-scale replica of the enemy defenses for 1st ID to practice deliberate breaching of a fortified area.
+The 1st ID practiced with its newly acquired mine plows and mine rollers in this practice breach area.
+These in-theater ranges were not of the quality found at the training areas in Germany, but they afforded each crew the opportunity to fire service ammunition-something many of them had not done before.
+These ranges also had enough space to allow